OWASP/CheatSheetSeries/cheatsheets/Vulnerable_Dependency_Management_Cheat_Sheet.md

 The only information given to the development team is the [CVE](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures).

+**Notes:**

-**Note:** This case is really complex and time consuming and is generally used as last resort.
+* This case is really complex and time consuming and is generally used as last resort.
+* If the impacted dependency is an open source library then we, development team, can create patch and create [pull request](https://help.github.com/en/articles/about-pull-requests) - that way we can protect our company/application very quickly but also helps others.

 ### Ideal condition of application of the approach